msfjarvis/msfjarvis.dev/content/posts/migrating-aps-to-material-you.md

 +++
 categories = ["aps"]
 date = 2021-11-06
-description = "I recently migrated Password Store to Material You, Google's latest iteration of Material Design.
+summary = "I recently migrated Password Store to Material You, Google's latest iteration of Material Design.
 Here's how it went." slug = "migrating-aps-to-material-you" tags = ["android-password-store"] title = "Migrating APS to Material You"